mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The healthcare team will make sure that the logistics of the next few days are clear - what happens on transplant day and what happens after your transplant.

 They will talk to you about the side effects you'll start to experience after your chemotherapy.
 You'll be given printed materials that explain these side effects in detail and you'll be shown what to do if you need to get help while you are in your apartment/hotel.

-You will be introduced to the "Patient Temperature and Oral Intake Diary" that you and your caregiver will use to record your temperature and hydration every four hours while you are awake.
-The diary is included at the back of this guide.

-You will be given a digital thermometer and instructed on how to take your temperature.

-You and your caregiver should use the day of chemotherapy to ask as many questions as possible; make sure you are absolutely satisfied that you have all the information you need.
-Your healthcare team will do everything they can to answer your questions.

-When your treatment is finished you will return home to your apartment or hotel to rest.

 #### Side Effects of Chemotherapy
 Your chemotherapy will kill the cancerous cells in your body and will prepare your bone marrow to receive your transplant.
 However, the side effects associated with chemotherapy are not to be taken lightly.
 These side effects will include the loss of your ability to heal and fight infections, infertility, hair loss, fatigue, nausea, mouth sores and mouth tenderness.